 The Z7 Mirrorless Digital Camera is Nikon’s most well-rounded camera till now.
 Not only it features a plethora of functions, but it is also well-suited for both video and stills.

-The quality and handling both are impressive with a build that is reliable and durable.
+The quality and handling both are impressive, with a build that is reliable and durable.
 Its design offers a smaller plus lighter body that is compatible with the all-new Nikon Z-mount.

-Only in August 2018, in Japan, the Nikon company did what would be one of its most essential announcements (and one of the most anticipated) in a long time.
+In August 2018, in Japan, the Nikon company did what would be one of its most essential announcements (and one of the most anticipated) in a long time.

 Nikon Z7 review

-This is a model, which in these days, is still considered one of the most complete, ambitious, and which came to be able to compete and gain its market.
+This is a model, which these days, is still considered one of the most complete, ambitious, and which came to be able to compete and gain its market.
 It shares among the full-frame CSCs, which this year has taken so much prominence.

-With 45.7MP full-frame BSI-CMOS sensor and in-body 5-axis image stabilization, this camera performs like a champion.
+With a 45.7MP full-frame BSI-CMOS sensor and in-body 5-axis image stabilization, this camera performs like a champion.
 It also provides exceptional viewing with 90% horizontal and vertical coverage of the frame, 3.69M-dot OLED viewfinder, 2.1M-dot tilting touch LCD, and OLED top plate display.

 The performance is also on point with ISO range of 64-25,6b00, Up to 9 fps shooting, UHD 4K capture up to 30p, and 10-bit 4:2:2 N-Log output over HDMI.

-A piece of high-quality equipment isn’t cheap, its price is around 3500 U.S. dollars (without objective), which means you are in front of a professional camera.
+A piece of high-quality equipment isn’t cheap.
+Its price is around 3500 U.S. dollars (without objective), which means you are in front of a professional camera.

 So let us look in details the features of Nikon Z7 to understand what makes it so unique: